GetLiberated/PL-Final-Project/README.md

    - View Grades/Score
    - View Exam Schedule
    - Submit assignment
-- Always on sync outlook calendar with Binus Maya calendar**.
+- Outlook calendar is always sync with Binus Maya calendar.
-- Exam schedule on outlook calendar**.
+- Exam schedule on outlook calendar.
-- Assignment due time on outlook calendar**.
+- Assignment due time on outlook calendar.
 - Secure and safe.
 - Always up to date, with built in check for update.

 *see [FAQ](#faq).

-**N/A on macOS.
 > Request more feature [here](#support).

 ---